Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Working in game design crosses overworking in the film industry because there are similarities with movie franchises developing a game like Jurassic Park or a game becoming a movie like Tomb Raider.

 A bachelor's degree in Game Design prepares students for the competitive computer and video game industry.
 They can join game development teams in studios like LucasArts, Electronic Arts, Nintendo, and Sony, even work in the military, architectural and educational fields.

-Even though designing games are not making special effects for a movie, they are both very similar and require computer engineering and a great imagination.
-You work in state-of-the-art hardware and software locations where you are immersed in all aspects of computer and video game design from storyboards to the polished product.
+Even though designing games is not making special effects for a movie, they are similar and require computer engineering and a great imagination.
+You work in state-of-the-art hardware and software locations where you are immersed in all aspects of computer and video game design, from storyboards to polished products.